 Making Kubernetes services externally reachable through public URLs, with certificates and hostname DNS records, all controlled by Kubernetes configuration, can be a big challenge.
-In this post we’ll look at some of theses challenges and explain how Otomi Stack solves all of them by providing a unified ingress experience on all Clouds.
+In this post we’ll look at some of theses challenges and explain how Otomi Container Platform solves all of them by providing a unified ingress experience on all Clouds.
 Now you can expose services, together with certificates, SSO and DNS with only 4 values in a yaml file.

 Ingress controller limitations